howtographql/howtographql/content/frontend/angular-apollo/5-authentication.md

 > **Note**: You can also use the `graphcool status` command after having made changes to the schema to preview the potential changes that would be performed with `graphcool push`.

-Perfect, you're all set now to actually implement the authentication functionality inside your app.
+Perfect, you're all set now to implement the authentication functionality inside your app.

 ### Implementing the Login Mutations